treeverse/lakeFS/design/k8s-job-hook.md

         value: alpha
 ```

 In this example we specified a post merge hook to execute a job.
-The job will use the image `next/lakefs-hooks:4` with the command python with the argument `bump-version.py`.
+The job will use the user-supplied image `myregistry/myhook:4` with the command `python` using the argument `bump-version.py`.
 The container will have the environment variables populated with REPOSITORY and PROJECT as defined by the user.

 The following environment variables will be also populated with the event information: